Nine ways your support has changed children’s lives in 2018

 In the Punjab province of Pakistan, over 26,000 children under five die from diarrhoea every year.

-Our work with Reckitt Benckiser (RB) aims to reduce infant deaths by using simple, effective and low-cost interventions.
-Over the last year, we’ve run 23,800 awareness-raising health and hygiene sessions that have reached 456,000 people.
+Our work with Reckitt Benckiser (RB) aimed to reduce infant deaths by using simple, effective and low-cost interventions.
+Last year, we ran 23,800 awareness-raising health and hygiene sessions, that reached 456,000 people.

 AN END TO TRAFFICKING IN NEPAL

 In the summer of 2018, over 46,000 of you stood with youth advocates Sabina, 17, and Sarita, 15, to end the trafficking of girls in Nepal.

 With your support, they were able to get a commitment from their Mayor to launch a new public awareness campaign, to make sure every girl in their area knows about the risks – and this is just the beginning.
 We’ll continue to work with Sabina, Sarita and other youth advocates, as they take their campaign to neighbouring areas and all the way up to the national government.

 Our partnership with the Costa Foundation focusses on education in Latin America, specifically Guatemala, Honduras and Nicaragua.
 With Costa’s support, we’ve been constructing and refurbishing schools as well as supporting vital water, sanitation and hygiene programmes, to ensure children - especially girls - stay in school.